 Up to this point, from chapter 2 verse 4, Aramaic was the language used in the book of Daniel.
-But, from now on to the end of chapter 12, Hebrew was the language employed.
-Regardless of that, close relationships exist between all the chapters regardless of the language used, and for that matter, regardless of the lapse of time that transpired between the times they were written more than 2500 years ago.
+From now on to the end of chapter 12, Hebrew is the language employed.
+Regardless of that, close relationships exist between all the chapters, regardless of the language used, and for that matter, regardless of the lapse of time that transpired between the times they were written more than 2500 years ago.
 Therefore, God is the real author.
 Daniel was His human instrument who recorded, in his own words, what God showed him.

 According to historians, Belshazzar’s “third year” was 550 B.C., leaving eleven more years of his reign before the fateful “night” in which he was “slain” (Daniel 5:30).
-Interestingly, 550 B.C. was the year when “Cyrus of Anshan overthrows Astyages of the Medes, and establishing the Persian Empire.”
-Doubtless, Daniel was aware of that event and must have understood that was the kingdom represented by the “bear” of “the first” vision two or three years before who “lifted up itself on one side . . .”
+Interestingly, 550 B.C. was the year when “Cyrus of Anshan overthrew Astyages of the Medes and established the Persian Empire.”
+Doubtless, Daniel was aware of that event and must have understood that was the kingdom represented by the “bear,” of “the first” vision two or three years before, who “lifted up itself on one side . . .”
 (Daniel 7:5).
-Its second king, namely Cyrus, indicated by that action, then had arisen on the political horizon.
-Daniel certainly was familiar with that name, not only because of the rumors that must have been in circulating, but because the name is actually recorded in Isaiah 44:28; 45:1.
+That was its second king, namely Cyrus, who rose up on the political horizon.
+Daniel certainly was familiar with that name, not only because of the rumors that must have been circulating, but because the name is actually recorded in Isaiah 44:28; 45:1.

-Whether or not he was still “troubled” by the “vision . . . which appeared unto” him “at the first” two years before in chapter 7 (see verse 28), the recent development in Persia could have triggered a renewed interest and an intense longing to learn more.
-As if in answer to the desire of his heart, this other “vision appeared unto” him, which suggests this “vision” could not be understood without considering what “appeared unto [him] . . . at the first,” the “vision” of chapter 7.
-Therefore, that “vision” furnishes the context or background of our understanding of the “vision” in this chapter two years later in Belshazzar’s “third year.”
+Whether or not he was still “troubled” by the “vision . . . which appeared unto” him “at the first” ―two years before in chapter 7 (see verse 28) ―the recent development in Persia could have triggered a renewed interest and an intense longing to learn more.
+As if in answer to the desire of his heart, this other “vision appeared unto” him, which suggests this “vision” could not be understood without considering what “appeared unto [him] . . . at the first” (chapter 7).
+Therefore, the vision of chapter 7 furnishes the context or background of our understanding this “vision.”

 By now, some fifty years had elapsed since the time Daniel had explained Nebuchadnezzar’s dream in chapter 2.
-But, regardless of the lapse of time, we will again find many parallels existing between that dream of chapter 2, the “first” vision of chapter 7 and now, the “vision” of chapter 8.
+Nevertheless we will again find many parallels existing between that dream of chapter 2, the “first” vision of chapter 7, and now, this “vision.”

-The first verse of this chapter introduces a not well understood feature of chapter 8 regarding the word “vision.”
-Of the ten times the word “vision” is found in chapter 8, seven are translated from “chazown” and three from “mar’eh”.
-Even though there is considerable overlap between them in meaning, Gabriel, handled them differently.
-Therefore it is important, even crucial for us to understand which Hebrew word (for “vision”) Gabriel used in order to know what he was trying to tell Daniel.
-Furthermore, we will find that its importance extends throughout the rest of the book of Daniel.
-As for chapter 8, they actually make up its basic outline.
-Consequently, since both the “chazown” and the “mar’eh” are translated using the same word “vision,” use of the concordance is crucial in order to discriminate between them.
+The first verse of this chapter introduces a not well understood feature regarding the word “vision” ―used ten times in this chapter.
+Seven times it is translated from “chazown” and three from “mar’eh” .
+Even though there is considerable overlap between them in meaning, Gabriel handled them differently.
+It is important for us to understand which Hebrew word (for “vision”) Gabriel used in order to know what he was telling Daniel.
+In this chapter the two words for vision make up the basic outline.
+Consequently, since both “chazown” and “mar’eh” are translated using the same word “vision,” use of the concordance is crucial in order to discriminate between them.

-To begin with, the word “vision” in verses 1, 2 (twice), 13, 15, 17 and 26 are from “chazown.”
-With the exception of verse 15 were “mar’eh” is translated “appearance,” it is translated “vision” in verses 16, 26, and 27.
-We will find that the “chazown” is inclusive of the entire vision from its beginning (that of Persia) to the very end of time.
-The “mar’eh,” on the other hand, has the same beginning point as the “chazown,” but stops short of the end of time.
-It is important to recognize that fact, not only in this chapter but we will find the “mar’eh” and the “chazown” referred to in chapters 9 through 12 as well!
+To begin with, the word “vision” in verses 1, 2 (twice), 13 and 15 is from “chazown.”
+Then we come to verse 16, where “vision” is translated from “mar’eh” for the first time.
+When we have covered this chapter in our study, we will begin to recognize that the “chazown” is inclusive of the entire vision from its beginning (that of Persia) to the very end of time.
+The “mar’eh,” on the other hand, refers to a certain segment, within the “chazown,” which begins at the same point as the “chazown” but stops short of the end of time.
+It is important to recognize that fact, not only in this chapter, but we will find the “mar’eh” and the “chazown” featured in chapters 9 through 12 as well.

-Verse 2: And I saw in a vision; and it came to pass, when I saw, that I was at Shushan in the palace, which is in the province of Elam; and I saw in a vision, and I was by the river of Ulai.
+Verse 2: And I saw in a vision [chazown]; and it came to pass, when I saw, that I was at Shushan in the palace, which is in the province of Elam; and I saw in a vision [chazown], and I was by the river of Ulai.

-Daniel continues that he “was by the river of Ulai” which “passed Susa in a southerly and southeasterly direction and entered the river Karun” which today is “Iran’s most effluent, and the only navigable, river.”
-This is a picture of the archeological remains of what was Shushan in the days of Daniel.
+Daniel continues that he “was by the river of Ulai” which “passed Susa in a southerly and southeasterly direction and entered the river Karun” which today is “the Iranian river with the highest water flow, and its only navigable river.”
+Above is a picture of the archeological remains of what was Shushan in the days of Daniel.

 Verse 3: Then I lifted up mine eyes, and saw, and, behold, there stood before the river a ram which had two horns: and the two horns were high; but one was higher than the other, and the higher came up last.

-Its two horns with the “last” one higher than the other certainly reminded him of the lopsided bear who “raised itself up on one side” in chapter 7 and confirming in his mind both animals represented the same kingdom of Medo-Persia, corresponding to the chest and arms of silver of chapter 2.
+Its two horns, with the “last” one higher than the other, certainly would remind him of the lopsided bear who “raised itself up on one side” in chapter 7, confirming in his mind that both animals represented the same kingdom of Medo-Persia, corresponding to the chest and arms of silver of chapter 2.

-So, this ram and the goat are not seen playing any part in sanctuary scenario for they represent kingdoms that had nothing to do with the atonement, rather they were part of Satan’s earthly form of government, not God’s.
+This ram and the goat are not seen playing any part in the sanctuary scenario for they represent kingdoms that had nothing to do with the atonement, rather they were part of Satan’s earthly form of government, not God’s.
 This suggests the importance of context when submitting proposed interpretations.
-It is well known that sacrificing ram or goat when used in the sanctuary services were parallel to the lamb representing Jesus Christ’s sacrifice on the cross.
-These two animals do not represent a selfless atonement, rather a selfish, greedy expansion of national push for power that is generally represented in Daniel 7:1 where “the four winds of the heaven strove upon the great sea” of humanity.
+It is well known that sacrificing a ram or goat, when used in the sanctuary services, was parallel to the lamb representing Jesus Christ’s sacrifice on the cross.
+In contrast, these two animals do not represent a selfless atonement, rather a selfish, greedy expansion of the national push for power.

 Verse 4: I saw the ram pushing westward, and northward, and southward; so that no beasts might stand before him, neither was there any that could deliver out of his hand; but he did according to his will, and became great.